WukLab/FPGA-OS/README.md

 ## HOWTO Build

+- Type `make help` to see detailed explanation.
-- Type `make` at top-level will compile the whole project.
+- Type `make` at top-level will compile the whole project using default board.
 	- Kernel IPs will be compiled first
 	- Large system reside in `system/` folder
 - Type `make` at each subfolder will compile that folder only.